 - They or predecessors did not have the owner’s permission to be in the property – in other words, they weren’t previous tenants

-However, for most landlords, they would take action to deal with the situation before this period of time had elapsed.
+However, for most landlords, they would take action to deal with the situation before this period of time had elapsed, or before the property can be damaged.
 In that case, it is then about ensuring the squatters are evicted legally.

 The Legal Process of Evicting Squatters